unaiLopez/strategy-lab/README.md

 - Find ways to avoid or reduce overfitting
 - Check if we can apply taxes to the gains of the bot for simulation
 - Investigate how we can optimize a portfolio based on our strategy
+- Create benchmark to compare our strategy with different strategies (random, buy and hold, etc)

 ### In progress:
 - Modify plot_optimization and step_validation so it can work with folds